kyleissuper/google-appsheet-workato-connector/README.md

 ## Development Notes
 * The specs are not implemented for delete/update row actions for now because they are destructive, and it's not easy to get a reliable AppSheet test instance.
 * While these actions do technically wrap around the AppSheet API, their interfaces could be friendlier (e.g. updating/deleting by a specific column that is unique but not the Row ID)
+* New row is basically the same as updated_row, just with a different dedup block, I wonder how to clean that up...